 10As Pharaoh drew near, the Israelites caught sight of the Egyptians advancing upon them.
 Greatly frightened, the Israelites cried out to the LORD.
 11And they said to Moses, “Was it for want of graves in Egypt that you brought us to die in the wilderness?
 What have you done to us, taking us out of Egypt?
 12Is this not the very thing we told you in Egypt, saying, ‘Let us be, and we will serve the Egyptians, for it is better for us to serve the Egyptians than to die in the wilderness’?”
 13But Moses said to the people, “Have no fear!
 Stand by, and witness the deliverance which the LORD will work for you today; for the Egyptians whom you see today you will never see again.
 14The LORD will battle for you; you hold your peace!”

 15Then the LORD said to Moses, “Why do you cry out to Me?
 Tell the Israelites to go forward.
 16And you lift up your rod and hold out your arm over the sea and split it, so that the Israelites may march into the sea on dry ground.
-17And I will stiffen the hearts of the Egyptians so that they go in after them; and I will gain glory through Pharaoh and all his warriors, his chariots and his horsemen.
-18Let the Egyptians know that I am LORD, when I gain glory through Pharaoh, his chariots, and his horsemen.”
+17And I will stiffen the hearts of the Egyptians so that they go in after them; and I will gain glory through Pharaoh and all his warriors, his chariots, and his horsemen.
+18Let the Egyptians know that I am the LORD, when I gain glory through Pharaoh, his chariots, and his horsemen.”

 19The angel of God, who had been going ahead of the Israelite army, now moved and followed behind them; and the pillar of cloud shifted from in front of them and took up a place behind them, 20and it came between the army of the Egyptians and the army of Israel.
 Thus there was the cloud with the darkness, and it cast a spelld upon the night, so that the one could not come near the other all through the night.